Christian-Browne/Bankist-App/README.md

 # `- New World Bank -`

 ## 📕 Description:
 New World Bank is a banking app where users can access their bank account details, track their deposits & withdraws, and complete transactions.
-The format of the app is fresh and easy to use allowing the user to accomplish a variety of actions.
+The format of the app is fresh and easy to use allowing users to accomplish a variety of actions.
 ### <a href="https://christian-browne.github.io/New-World-Bank/" target = "_blank">View Site</a>

 ## ⭐ Features: